katerina-tziala/fullstackopen2019/part4/README.md

 <h2>Exercises of Part 4</h2>

 This directory contains the series of exercises for *Part 4*.
-In this part the back end of the *BlogList App* is developed.
+In this part the API (backend side) of the *BlogList App* is developed.
 The *BlogList App* allows users to save information about interesting blogs they have stumbled across on the internet.
 For each listed blog tha app saves the author, the title, the url, and the amount of upvotes from users of the application.

 <h3>Running the App</h3>